COVID-19 and Faithful Community

 Staff and the facility

 Most of our staff will still be working at the church.
 However, we do ask that you call ahead before coming by, in case we are working from home.
-And, of course, please wear a mask when you come.
+And, of course, if you aren’t fully vaccinated, please wear a mask when you come.

 Children’s Learning Center